Sports Illustrated Debuts First-Ever Women’s Games in San Diego

 Read MoreMesa Agricola’s Farm-To-Table Concept Utilizes Its Own Crops

 At Mesa Agricola, a taqueria that recently opened in Escondido, the restaurant’s ethos isn’t merely farm-to-table.
-Chef Juan González and farmer Megan Strom are actually growing the crops, preparing the food, and occasionally posting about it on social media (although Strom says that last part is b
+Chef Juan González and farmer Megan Strom are actually growing the crops, preparing the food, and occasionally posting about it on social media (although Strom says that last part is by

 Read MoreExperiential Zones Hit Del Mar Wine + Food’s Grand Tasting

 Imagine the most glamorous picnic you’ve ever been to and multiply it by a hundred.
-Del Mar Wine + Food Festival’s Grand Tasting turns the Del Mar Polo Fields into a foodie wonderland, where the grass seems impossibly green, the pours never stop, and every plate looks like it was styled for a magaz
+Del Mar Wine + Food Festival’s Grand Tasting turns the Del Mar Polo Fields into a foodie wonderland, where the grass seems impossibly green, the pours never stop, and every plate looks like it was styled for a magazi

 Read MoreI scream, you scream, we all scream for…cauliflower?

-By Suzanne Finch, Jeff Ristine Ice cream-craving vegans know all about brands using soy milk or even cashews as substitutes for dairy products, but with some marketing savvy from students at San Diego State University, a New Zealand company’s cauliflower-based treat is poised to enter the U.S. m
+By Suzanne Finch, Jeff Ristine Ice cream-craving vegans know all about brands using soy milk or even cashews as substitutes for dairy products, but with some marketing savvy from students at San Diego State University, a New Zealand company’s cauliflower-based treat is poised to enter the U.S. marke

 Read More5 Things San Diego Business Owners Should Know About Government Audits

 Running a business in San Diego is no small feat.
 Between managing payroll, staying compliant with state and federal laws, and keeping up with operations, few owners have time to dig into the complexities of tax codes or employment law.
-But when a letter arrives from a government agency, whether it
+But when a letter arrives from a government agency, whether it’

 Read MoreThe Best Places to Roller Skate in San Diego

 At first glance, San Diego’s 200 valleys and canyons might not make it a topographic dream destination for roller skaters, but its obsession with outdoor fitness and a good evening activity might.
-Long coastal boardwalks, smooth open spaces and iconic roller rinks keep San Diego’s rollerskaters loc
+Long coastal boardwalks, smooth open spaces and iconic roller rinks keep San Diego’s rollerskaters loca

 Read MoreWe Tested Six Local Bagel Shops—Here’s Our Review

 Bread is my religion.
 I’m a monk devoted to dough, pious in the presence of pretzels.
 In my sourdough spirituality, we recite psalms of sweet rolls, praise pastries, sing whole wheat hosannas, and supplicate before scones.
-And we are forever on the lookout for the next cathedral at which to worship
+And we are forever on the lookout for the next cathedral at which to worship.

 Read MoreHow to Feed a Panda: Inside the Zoo’s Bamboo Buffet

 Xin Bao, the San Diego Zoo’s four-year-old female panda bear, is tearing at bamboo culms, the hollow stalks that make up the plant, swallowing and going back for more while the splintered detritus collects on her fuzzy belly.
-In the enclosure next door, Yun Chuan, the five-year-old male, lies in re
+In the enclosure next door, Yun Chuan, the five-year-old male, lies in rep

 Read MoreMom’s Chicken & Waffles Taking Over Lucky’s In North Park

 If there’s one thing San Diego restaurateurs have in common, it’s that they agree things are only getting harder.
 Profit margins are thinner, influencers are the new critics, and unless you have deep pockets, it’s really hard to find a space to lease.
-But sometimes, everything clicks into place, an
+But sometimes, everything clicks into place, and

 Read MoreFree Rady Shell Concerts Feel Like a Hack—But It’s By Design